tahoe-lafs/magic-folder/docs/invites.rst

 Alice has a magic-folder.
 She created this magic-folder, so she also has the **write** capability to the Collective DMD; i.e. she is the admin.
 Alice wishes to add Bob as a member of the collective.
-She must send to Bob: a read-capability to the Collective DMD and the petname (as it will appear in the Collective).
+She must send to Bob: a read-capability to the Collective DMD and her chosen petname (as it will appear in the Collective).
 She must receive from Bob: a read-capability to a fresh "Personal DMD" for Bob.

 It may be useful to exchange some other information; the above is a minimum.

-We exchange message between the Alice and Bob devices via a magic-wormhole.
+We exchange messages between the Alice and Bob devices via a magic-wormhole.
 Besides the wormhole setup messages themselves, we exchange three messages.
 The JSON format of these is detailed later (they contain the information as above).